Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 The first difference can be pointed towards the scope.
 A Local is only accessible within the local module vs a Terraform variable, which can be scoped globally.

 Another thing to note is that a local in Terraform doesn’t change its value once assigned.
 A variable value can be manipulated via expressions.
-This makes it easier to assign expression outputs to locals and use that throughout the code instead of using the expression itself at multiple places.
+This makes it easier to assign expression outputs to locals and use them throughout the code instead of using the expression itself at multiple places.

-How to Use Terraform Locals?
+How to use Terraform locals?

 Now, let’s move on to see how to use a Terraform local.
 When you use a Terraform local in the code, there are two parts to it: